 Projects come to an end and you have to clean up now and then.
-Google Search Console is no exception to this.
+In this case, you need to manage (remove) your property in Google Search Console too.
 Here is a guide for how to remove a Google Search Console property from your Search Console list.

 We start at the Google Search Console view of the project to remove:

 Make sure to select the property in question.
 Otherwise you might end up losing access to Search Console data for the wrong project.
 If you haven't selected the project to remove, you can do it here:

 Afterwards, scroll to the end of the sidebar navigation:

 One more confirmation to make sure you really want to delete the Search Console property:

 After this, your property should be removed immediately.
 If needed, you can add your property again later on.
 You should able to remove properties you are the verified owner of as well as non-verified properties.

 A few words on external services which require Search Console access.
 Each vendor handles these project lifecycle events differently.
 In general, if a service requires access to your Search Console properties (or any other external services) it should handle removing access or the property gracefully.
 This usually means deactivating or deleting these from their databases.